[Simple Steps] How to Clear Python Interpreter Console Screen?

 If you copy-paste the code, I am pretty sure you will forget this code and then tomorrow again you will do a Google Search.

 The best way is to understand the code written above.
-It is pretty simple to remember and write code if you know how it has implemented.
+It is pretty simple to remember and write code if you know how it has been implemented.

 What is Lambda Function here?

-Above code is all about lambda function.
+The above code is all about the lambda function.

 Learn more about lambda function.
 You can write many such codes with no more hustle.
 It is extremely useful.